rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/control_node/index.md

 ## Control node introduction

 To prevent the settings, software and configuration needed for the control node from interfering or otherwise conflicting with the software and configuration of your local computer, a [rollyourown.xyz](https://rollyourown.xyz) control node should be set up in a virtual machine on your computer, or on a completely separate, dedicated computer (such as an Intel NUC, an old laptop or a desktop computer).
 This keeps the [rollyourown.xyz](https://rollyourown.xyz) configuration separate from other software installed on your computer and also ensures that automation scripts and configuration of the control node are not affected by system upgrades or other software installed on the host computer.
-This also allows us to develop and test the [rollyourown.xyz](https://rollyourown.xyz) configuration scripts and guides for a single operating system (currently Ubuntu 20.04 LTS).
+This also allows us to develop and test the [rollyourown.xyz](https://rollyourown.xyz) configuration scripts and guides for a single operating system (currently Ubuntu 20.04 LTS and 22.04 LTS).

 With the exception of the very first configuration steps for the host server, which are carried out over a plain SSH connection to the host server's public IP address, the control node interacts with the host server via a [wireguard](https://www.wireguard.com/) tunnel.
 This tunnel provides a permanent, encrypted connection to the host server and enables all communication between control node and host server to run via private IP address ranges.